-Sajid Javid questionable past begs the question is he suitability to be chancellor ?
+Does Sajid Javid questionable past beg the question of his suitability to be chancellor?

 Sajid Javid suitability as chancellor of the exchequer called to question.